ASH-CUM-RIDLEY FROM THE STONE AGE TO THE 21ST CENTURY.

 Originally the parish extended further south than it does now, reaching beyond the A20.
-The northern boundary was adjusted in 1987 to include all New Ash Green houses.
-Milestone School, however, is still in Hartley Parish, even though the Ash-cum-Ridley Parish Clerk's office is housed there, and the Parish Council manages the Ash Green Sports Centre on the site.
-Northfield, behind Milestone School, is a 64 acre area of open space available for the community, managed by a joint committee of Ash-cum-Ridley and Hartley Parish Councils.
+The northern boundary was adjusted in 1987 to include all New Ash Green houses and again in 2015 to incorporate Milestone Academy, Ash Green Sports Centre and Ash-cum-Ridley Parish Clerk's office.
+The Parish Council manages the Ash Green Sports Centre on the site.
+Northfield, behind Milestone Academy, is a 64 acre area of open space available for the community, managed by a joint committee of Ash-cum-Ridley and Hartley Parish Councils.

 Local history buffs will be interested to see the fascinating Kent Archaeology links shown on the 'Links' page.